ShittyWizard/splat-test-case/README.md

-Application has 3 threads - main javafx-thread with UI, searchThread for searching text in log files and foundFilesThread for add found files to TreeView.
+Application has 3 threads - main javafx-thread with UI, searchThread for searching text in log files and foundFilesThread for adding found files to TreeView.
 When you click on "Search" button both threads start, but UI is still responsive.

 Weaknesses of my solution:
 * TreeView is something like List, not like FileTreeView for only found files